Wednesday, November 12, 2025

 And I hated the suburbs.
 Mowing the lawns, the racism, Towns with no life after dark.
 Clone houses, whose bedrooms shone with the TVs' blue glow.
 Every other window black as the night.

-By 1965 youth weree rising in rebellion.
+By 1965 youth were rising in rebellion.
 White kids knew the words to James Brown's I'M BLACK AND I'M PROUD.
 Not all, but enough to make a little difference.
 We protested against the racism, the Viet-Nam War, the police, the Pentagon, the Draft, and marijuana laws.
 Malcolm X, Martin Luther King, and RFK were assassinated in 1968 and Richard Nixon's election to the White House showed the truth.
 Whites were in control on this nation and the world.

 America hated disbelievers in the Great White Way.
 Hippies, fags, black revolutionaries, Puerto Rican rebels, draft dodgers, poets, intellectuals, pacifists et al threatening Pax Americana.

-THen I moved to the burned-out East Village with all the punks, junkies, poets, strippers, Ukrainains, Puerto Ricans, blacks, et al. THere was the good, the bad, and the in-between.
-We knew our place and our palce was New York City,Chaos was my God.
+After a few months I with my hillbilly girlfriend to the burned-out East Village with all the punks, junkies, poets, strippers, Ukrainains, Puerto Ricans, blacks, et al living as the good, the bad, and the in-between.
+We knew our place in the scheme of things and our place away ftom that pkace was New York City and Chaos was my God.

 Decay was the city's next stage of evolution.

-Oblivion was easier to achieve than enlightenment and who cared, if the best minds of our generation destroyed by madness, starving hysterical naked, dragging themselves through the black streets at dawn looking for an angry fix angelheaded hipsters burning for the ancient heavenly connection to the starry dynamo in the machinery of the night.”
+Oblivion was easier to achieve than enlightenment and who cared, if the best minds of our generation destroyed by madness, starving hysterical naked, dragging themselves through the black streets at dawn looking for an angry fix angel-headed hipsters burning for the ancient heavenly connection to the starry dynamo in the machinery of the night.”

 We were less than all that and nothingness gave our souls succor.
 Or so spoke Allen Ginsburg